-The 2019-2020 FAFSA is available as of Oct.
-1, 2018.
+The 2020-2021 FAFSA is available as of Oct.
+1, 2019.
 This earlier filing option is a new and permanent change implemented by the US Department of Education.
-Instead of waiting until January, you can submit your 2019-2020 FAFSA now.

-- Because the 2019-2020 FAFSA uses your 2017 tax information you are more likely to be eligible to use the FAFSA IRS data retrieval tool (DRT).
-UNF and the US Department of Education highly recommends that all students and families use the IRS DRT if possible.
+- Because the 2020-2021 FAFSA uses your 2018 tax information you are more likely to be eligible to use the FAFSA IRS data retrieval tool (DRT).
+UNF and the US Department of Education highlyrecommends that all students and families use the IRS DRT if possible.
 Not only does this tool make filing your FAFSA much easier, your results will be much more accurate.
 A more accurate FAFSA result will allow for a more accurate estimated financial aid award.

 - If you use the IRS DRT and don't change any of the retrieved information in your FAFSA, you likely won't need to provide tax transcripts if you're selected for verification.